bip-itteam-internal/architecture-draft/Core System and Modules/DB - Employees Master Data.md

 #### Company Work Schedule

 This is reference for the Work Schedule Data

+This collection owned by MODULE - Attendance Data, and will be fetched with buffer time after application initialization The service will panic if it cannot fetch new data from MODULE - Attendance Data and it has no recollection of this

 This will have its own collections in Employee Master Data and Attendance Data and will be synced properly between the two

 ```JSON